 Syfy Logo Changes

-Apparently Syfy, the new name for the sci-fi tv channel, is also a synonym for sexual disease in Poland.
-Not the best marketing for a long-lasting company.
+Apparently, Syfy, the new name for the sci-fi TV channel, is also a synonym for sexual disease in Poland (and a bunch of other countries).
+Ups!

 Comcast Logo Change